-Where a member of staff is distressed as a result of dealing with a child protection concern, he/she should in the first instance speak to the Designated Safeguarding Lead about the support they require.
+Where a member of staff is distressed because of dealing with a child protection concern, he/she should in the first instance speak to the Designated Safeguarding Lead about the support they require.
 The Designated Safeguarding Lead will seek to arrange the necessary support.

-11.Training
+11. Training

-Trust Board and LSB
+11.1 Trust Board and LSB